EdwardLee0/DIWGAN/README.md

-# diwgan
+# DIWGAN
-The code of diwgan used in article " A material decomposition method for dual-energy CT via dual interactive WGANs"
+The code of DIWHAN used in article " A material decomposition method for dual-energy CT via dual interactive WGANs"